Credit Problems? How to legally reduce or eliminate all your debts.

 - Cash advances are often a sign that you are in financial trouble and can lower your score.

 - Types of Credit in Use

 Your score is based on all the credit-related data in your credit bureau report, not just negative data such as missed mortgage payments or bankruptcies.

 Usually though, if your score is too low, you are automatically rejected regardless of other factors.

-Your Credit Score is based on your credit history, income, outstanding debt and debt utilization over the years, access to credit, and other indicators of your financial behaviour to determine how likely you are to pay your bills on time, or if at all.
+Your Credit Score is based on information in your credit history, income, outstanding credit and debt and debt utilization over the years, access to credit, and other indicators of your financial behaviour to determine how likely you are to pay your bills on time, or if at all.

 Credit Scoring is the tool used by virtually all lenders today.

 Your credit score condenses your credit history into a single number ranging between 300 and 900.

 When you apply for a credit card, a mortgage, a loan for a home or a car or other major purchase, the lender will look first at your Credit Score.